King’s Game the Animation (Collector’s Edition Blu-ray) Unboxing

 Collector’s Edition Contents:

 Anime Limited are known for their special collector’s box sets.
-Saying that though, King’s Game the Animation somehow managed to get the treatment as well and honestly the end product is pretty good looking.
+Saying that though, King’s Game the Animation somehow managed to receive the treatment as well and honestly the end product is pretty good looking.

 The artwork is free of any information or BBFC content and the info sheet covers the information and specification like previous Anime Limited releases.
 The collector’s edition Blu-ray has 1000 units printed for an SRP of £59.99.
 This is also a Blu-ray only release and is expected to get a standard edition over time.